jeremywen/JW-Modules/README.md

 * The 'xor' output will send a trigger if it hit exactly one of the divisions.
 * You can click and drag cells in the grid to toggle them on and off.
 * You can right+click the module to select the number of polyphonic channels.
+* Ever four rows there is a thicker lines in the grid which correspond to the lines in the outputs every four rows.

 #### Top